 Sue: Are they the ones controlling the plants?

-Rudge hi-jacking the Hyperion III for the money.
+Rudge is hi-jacking the Hyperion III for the money.

-The Mogarians are overcome when liquid is thrown into their faces.
+The Mogarians are overpowered when some liquid is thrown into their faces.

-Rudge runs into a Vervoid and is killed.
+Rudge runs into a Vervoid and is immediately killed.

 Sue: He’s definitely on gardening leave now.

-The Doctor questions a third scientist named Doland at gunpoint.
+The Doctor pulls a gun on another scientist named Doland.

-Me: I’m surprised the Valeyard hasn’t interrupted this to criticise the Doctor for brandishing a weapon.
+Me: I’m surprised the Valeyard hasn’t interrupted this to criticise the Doctor for picking up another weapon.

 Sue: He probably thinks he’s going to put some shelves up with it.

-Doland plans to use the Vervoids as slave labour.
+Doland wants to use the Vervoids as slave labour.

-Sue: Oh, I thought they were going to make huge salads with them so they could cure world hunger.
+Sue: Oh, I thought they were going to cure world hunger by making huge salads out of them.

-Lasky tries to reason with her creations.
-They kill her.
+When Lasky tries to reason with her creations, they kill her.